ankurdave/color-identifiers-mode/README.md

 # Color Identifiers Mode
 Color Identifiers is a minor mode for Emacs that highlights each source code identifier uniquely based on its name.
 It is inspired by a [post by Evan Brooks](https://medium.com/p/3a6db2743a1e/).

-Currently it only supports [scala-mode2](https://github.com/hvesalai/scala-mode2), but support for other modes is forthcoming.
+Currently it only supports js-mode and [scala-mode2](https://github.com/hvesalai/scala-mode2), but support for other modes is forthcoming.
+You can add support for your favorite mode by modifying `color-identifiers:modes-alist`.

 ![Demo of Color Identifiers Mode on Scala](https://raw.github.com/ankurdave/color-identifiers-mode/gh-pages/demo.gif)